SolaceDev/orbit-github-actions-templates/custom/README.md

 After running the script, the exported users and activities file are found in the `csvImport/strigo` directory.

-Below are the list of workshops that could be used for `<NameOfWorkshop>`
+Below are the list of workshops that could be used for `<NameOfWorkshop>`; in code [here](https://github.com/SolaceDev/orbit-github-actions-templates/blob/main/custom/strigoCSVimport.js#L11-L30) if they need to be modified.
 - DevJam
 - Boomi
 - Spring